 - Think outside the gym.
 You don’t need to go to the gym to get in a full-body workout.
 Moves like push-ups, burpees, lunges, and squats can all be done in the comfort of your own home, without any equipment.
 For workout ideas, check out Guard Your Health’s digital Drill Deck on your mobile device.
 Choose exercises that target your upper body, lower body, core, or full body.
 You can also choose the intensity and duration of your workout.
 With this level of convenience, there’s no excuse for skipping your next workout!

 - Build healthy eating habits.
-Learning how to eat healthy can seem daunting, but setting goals is a great way to build healthy eating habits.
+Learning how to eat healthily can seem daunting, but setting goals is a great way to build healthy eating habits.
 Start by making small changes such as filling half your plate with vegetables or eating a healthier alternative for dessert.
 Guard Your Health’s No-Bake Chocolate Oat Cookies only use four ingredients and are a healthier way to satisfy your sweet tooth.
-Check out the rest of Guard Your Health’s #ClassIRecipes, which are not only easy to make, but also taste delicious!
+Check out the rest of Guard Your Health’s #ClassIRecipes, which are not only easy to make but also taste delicious!

 - Stay hydrated.
 Drinking water keeps your muscles energized and helps speed up your metabolism.
 It also helps flush out toxins after a tough workout.
 Consider adding lemon, pineapple, or cucumber for extra flavor.
 Use this hydration calculator to make sure you’re drinking enough water.
+John from ukh2o.co.uk said, “staying hydrated is essential and quite often people forget to drink water, carrying a bottle around constantly can help be your reminder.”

 - Make a meal plan.
 Use the weekend to get a head start on your cooking for the week.
 Preparing your meals in advance will help you save time during the week and make sure you stick to your healthy eating habits.
 Get started with Guard Your Health’s Turkey Meatball Bake.